Commercial Office and Retail Leasing: What Tenants and In-House Counsel Need to Know

 Recording of a 90-minute premium CLE webinar with Q&A

-This CLE webinar will prepare counsel for commercial tenants for leasing issues unique to office and retail leases and best practices to protect tenant interests.
-The panel will examine and compare office and retail leasing transactions, identify their key similarities and essential differences, and address the critical issues unique to these types of lease agreements.
+This CLE webinar will prepare counsel for commercial tenants for leasing issues unique to office and retail leases and best practices to protect tenant interests, as well as provide insight into how the COVID-19 pandemic is affecting landlord and tenant rights, obligations, and relationships.
+The panel will examine and compare office and retail leasing transactions, identify their key similarities and essential differences, with an overlay of how the current pandemic environment bears on those transactions.

 - Credit and security under leases